 Today’s post is a recipe for a rich, delicious Southern Praline Sauce that is a perfect accompaniment for ice cream (I know this for a fact, based on personal experience with butter pecan, peach, and vanilla ice cream *cough, cough).

-This decadent sauce is also a wonderful little gift when packaged in a jar with a gift tag and a cute ribbon; a homemade gift, made with love, from your kitchen to a friend or colleague.
+This decadent sauce is also can be used as a wonderful little gift when packaged in a jar with a gift tag and a cute ribbon; a homemade gift, made with love, from your kitchen to a friend or colleague.
+The sauce can be served at room temperature or slightly heated in the microwave.

 - 1 1/4 cups chopped pecans